entyoun/pcap-decrypt/README.md

    python app.py
    ```

+2. Add PCAP files using one of these methods:
-2. Click the "Browse" button to select a PCAP file
+   - Click the "Add Files" button to select one or more PCAP files
+   - (If tkinterdnd2 is installed) Drag and drop PCAP files directly into the application window

+3. Optionally, use the interface to:
+   - Remove selected files from the list
+   - Clear all files

-3. Click the "Decrypt PCAP" button to start the decryption process
+4. Click the "Decrypt PCAP Files" button to start the decryption process

+5. View the progress in the status bar and progress indicator

+6. After completion:
+   - A summary will show how many files were processed successfully/failed
+   - Optionally open the output folder directly from the dialog
-4. Once complete, you can click the "Open Folder" button to access the decrypted PCAP file
+   - The "Open Folder" button will be enabled to access the output directory later

 ## Output

 Decrypted PCAP files are saved in a `decrypted_pcaps` directory within the application folder, with the prefix `decrypted_` added to the original filename.

+### Output Format
+- Successfully decrypted files: `decrypted_<original_filename>.pcap`
+- Detailed error logs are printed to the console if any files fail to process

 ## Building Executable